 Occasionally an incident may be deemed to be bullying even if the behaviour has not been repeated or persistent - if it fulfils all other descriptions of bullying.
-This possibility should be considered, particularly in cases of hate crime related bullying and cyberbullying and peer on peer abuse.
+This possibility should be considered, particularly in cases of hate crime related bullying and cyberbullying and child on child abuse.
 If the target or alleged perpetrator might be in danger, then intervention is urgently required including a safeguarding referral.

-5. What does bullying look like?
+What does bullying look like?